 DRMSD Calculate the distance RMSD with respect to a reference structure.
 MULTI-RMSD Calculate the RMSD distance moved by a number of separated domains from their positions in a reference structure.
-RMSD Calculate the RMSD with respect to a reference structure.
-TARGET This function measures the pythagorean distance from a particular structure measured in the space defined by some set of collective variables.
+PCARMSD Calculate the PCA components (see [21] and [22]) for a number of provided eigenvectors and an average structure.
+Performs optimal alignment at every step and reports the rmsd so you know if you are far or close from the average structure.
+It takes the average structure and eigenvectors in form of a pdb.Note that beta and occupancy values in the pdb are neglected and all the weights are placed to 1 (differently from the RMSD colvar for example) RMSD Calculate the RMSD with respect to a reference structure.
+TARGET This function measures the pythagorean distance from a particular structure measured in the space defined by someset of collective variables.

 These options for calculating distances are re-used in a number of places in the code.
 For instance they are used in some of the analysis algorithms that are implemented in PLUMED and in PATH collective variables.
+Notice that most of these actions read the reference configuration from a PDB file.
+Be sure you understand how to format properly a PDB file to use used in PLUMED (see pdbreader).